 David Crutchley, Ph.D.

-Dean, School of Religion & Professor of Religion
+Dean of School of Biblical & Theological Studies, Professor of Biblical Studies

 Bachelor of Law [B.L.]
 University of Rhodesia (1975)

 Bachelor of Laws [LL.B.]
 University of Rhodesia (1976)

 Master of Divinity [M. Div.]
 Southwestern Baptist Theological Seminary (1980)

 Doctor of Philosophy [Ph.
 D.] Southwestern Baptist Theological Seminary (1985)